Two Exhibitions as a Prelude to the 150th Birthday of Else Lasker-Schüler in the Center for Persecuted Arts Solingen

 What is the “Ninth Art”?

 In his 1971 essay “Pour un neuvième art: La bande dessinée”, French journalist Francis Lacassin added comics and cartoons as the “Ninth Art” to the general canon of art, creating a new generic term.
 In many countries, especially Belgium and France, the “Ninth Art” is part of high culture – in Germany, however, the acceptance of cartoons as an art form is still rather low.
 Thanks to its critical spirit, this witty and dynamic genre is often a thorn in the sides of totalitarian rulers.
 Many cartoonists are subversive and persecuted worldwide.
-Our exhibition introduces some of them, highlighting the power of political art and outstanding “Ninth Art” works from the Center’s collection.

 All Are Migrants – Cartooning for Peace